ICTLearningSciences/org-pal3-mentorpal/README.md

 System Setup
 ------------
 The following are required to clone the project from git and run:
-  1. python 3.6. python 2.7 is no longer supported.
+  1. python 3.5.3 (python 2.7 is no longer supported)
   2. git
   3. <a href="https://git-lfs.github.com/">git-lfs</a>.
-Track .pkl files when using git-lfs.
+Track .pkl and .json files when using git-lfs.
   4. ffmpeg (make sure to install it with --with-theora, --with-libvorbis, --with-opus when using brew on macOS.
 When compiling from source code, use --enable-theora, --enable-libvorbis, --enable-libopus)
   5. <a href="activemq.apache.org">Apache Activemq</a>
   6. Java 8